“One good thing about music, when it hits you, you feel no pain.”

-With summer now in full swing, be sure to take some time for yourself to enjoy music.
+With spring now in full swing, be sure to take some time for yourself to enjoy music.
 Put on some calming music while meditating, dance to your favourite playlist, or pick up that old guitar collecting dust in the corner – no matter how you enjoy music, make a point of taking a break from your daily routine to make some time for it.

 Erin Girouard is the Communications & Public Relations Manager at Victoria General Hospital Foundation.
 This article is meant to be informational in nature and should not replace the advice of a trained healthcare professional.